 January 20, 21, 27 and 28 at 2pm

-A discussion will take place after every show.
+A discussion took place after every show.
 Click here for the list of speakers.

-VocalEye services will be available for both shows on January 27th.
+VocalEye services were available for both shows on January 27th.

 Venue: The Russian Hall, 600 Campbell Avenue

-Tickets are $26 for January 17 preview and 2pm shows & $31 for 8pm shows.
-All tickets are general admission and will have a service fee of $3 added.
+Tickets were $26 for January 17 preview and 2pm shows & $31 for 8pm shows.
+All tickets were general admission and had a service fee of $3.

-The show runs approximately 85 minutes with no intermission.
+The show ran approximately 85 minutes with no intermission.